sheilbronn/Manage-Gluon-MQTT/README.md

 C. Monitoring by **MQTT messages**: Invoked by an explicit SSH call or by cron, this script runs locally on the Freifunk node, returning its output as **MQTT messages**.

 D. Local management like a daemon: This script listens to **MQTT messages** and returns results a MQTT messages, too.
-(D does not exclude C)
+(D does not exclude C, also the script can run as a daemon invoking commands on pre-configured Freifunk hosts as in A or B)

 Other aspects: